 “When I say to the wicked, ‘You will surely die,’ and you do not warn him or speak out to warn the wicked from his wicked way that he may live, that wicked man shall die in his iniquity, but his blood I will require at your hand” Ezekiel 3:18 NASB.

 I see more and more young people sporting tattoos and t-shirts that read, Only God Can Judge Me!
-As if this was a GOOD THING!
-God used Ezekiel to go warn them and He still uses people today.
+As if this is not something to fear?
+G-d used Ezekiel to go warn them, and He still uses people today.
 Not much has changed, we all still loathe correction.
 I’ve tried to write about kittens and soft baby chicks, nonetheless, those blogs are few and far between.
 So while sorting through memoir chapters for my next book I stumbled upon this message.
 I started writing this 4 years ago and it’s about a man who lost his head.
 I guess things haven’t changed much.

 If you think you have heard this story, read it again.